rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 Because minipools can remain indefinitely on older delegate logic, it is difficult or impossible to enforce protocol-wide standards.
 This limitation does not apply to megapools, which do not use the same delegate model.

----

-## Specification

-This proposal introduces a Smartnode update that enforces the use of the latest delegate for minipools after upgrading.

-### Implementation options (non-exclusive)

-One of the following (or an equivalent mechanism) would be implemented:

-1. Upon Smartnode upgrade, `use-latest-delegate` is set to `yes` and cannot be toggled to `no`.
-2. Upon Smartnode upgrade, `use-latest-delegate` is set to `yes`, with optional ability to toggle back (subject to governance decision).

-The exact implementation details are left to the core team and governance process.

-### Scope

-- Applies **only after** upgrading to the specified Smartnode version.
-- Does **not** retroactively modify minipools on older Smartnode versions.
-- Does **not** itself implement forced exits; it enables future governance-approved mechanisms.

----

-## Rationale

 This change prioritizes protocol-wide consistency and enforceability over permanent opt-out flexibility.
 As Rocket Pool scales and transitions to Saturn-era architecture, the inability to uniformly apply protocol logic becomes an increasing risk to rETH holders and protocol sustainability.

 The delegate upgrade mechanism already exists; this proposal ensures it cannot be indefinitely bypassed.

----

 ## Backwards Compatibility